Here’s What You Need to Remember: The best hunting rifles are a combination of firepower, portability and affordability.

 The Browning BAR hunting rifle is actually based on the Browning BAR of World War II fame.
 The wartime BAR was invented by prolific firearms inventor John Moses Browning and introduced in 1918.
-Fully automatic and firing the powerful .30-06 cartridge, the BAR was the M249 squad automatic weapon of its time, serving the U.S. army in both the Pacific and European theaters.
+Fully automatic and firing the powerful .30-06 cartridge, the BAR was the M249 squad automatic weapon of its time, serving the U.S. Army in both the Pacific and European theaters.

 The BAR sporting rifle is an adaption of the wartime rifle, modified to run semi-automatic only.
-The sporting BAR also feeds from a 3–4 round internal detachable magazine, and is available in typical rifle calibers for mid-sized game, including .243, .308 and 7mm.
+The sporting BAR also feeds from a 3–4 round internal detachable magazine and is available in typical rifle calibers for the mid-sized game, including .243, .308 and 7mm.
 A Safari version of the rifle is available in .338 Winchester Magnum for taking down large game.
 Lightweight with mild recoil, even the .338 BAR weighs just eight pounds three ounces—a mere pound more than a Browning bolt action rifle in the same caliber.

 Remington Model 700

 Quite possibly the most popular long gun of the twentieth century, the Remington 700 has dominated the bolt action hunting market since its release in 1962.
 Remington sold more than five million Model 700s between 1962 and today, in more than 900 variants.